esyede/rakit/packages/docs/data/database/facile.md

     // Enable soft deletes (default: false)
     public static $soft_delete = false;

-    // Attributes allowed for mass-assignment (default: null = all) public static $fillable = ['name', 'email', 'password'];
+    // Attributes allowed for mass-assignment (default: null).
+    // Set it and it decides on its own, $guarded is not consulted. public static $fillable = ['name', 'email', 'password'];

-    // Attributes not allowed for mass-assignment (default: []) public static $guarded = ['id', 'password'];
+    // Attributes not allowed for mass-assignment (default: ['*'], everything).
+    // Only consulted when $fillable is not set. public static $guarded = ['id', 'password'];

     // Attributes hidden when to_array() or to_json() (default: [])